GullikX/ksrepo/README.md

 * glfw: Multi-platform library for creating windows with OpenGL contexts
 * lm-sensors: Utilities to read temperature/voltage/fan sensors
 * sct: Lightweight utility to set the color temperature of the screen
-* xbanish: Banish the mouse cursor when typing, show it again when the mouse moves
 * xf86-input-wacom: Xorg Wacom tablet input driver

 ## My own homemade applications